 The mining industry is subject to extensive environmental and other laws and regulations, which may change at any time.
 Environmental legislation and regulation continue to evolve in ways which will likely require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects, increased reclamation obligations and attendant costs (and costs of bonding), and a heightened degree of responsibility for companies and their officers, directors and employees.
 Various regulatory actions related to the protection of the greater sage-grouse, for example, are ongoing.
 EPA rulemakings which may have significant impacts on ISR projects continue to occur from time to time and are likely to recur in future administrations.
 Proposed CERCLA regulations, which would have significantly increased financial obligations and surety bonding, including possibly ISR projects, may also recur.
 These are not the only laws and regulations which would result in restrictive changes.
 Moreover, compliance with environmental quality requirements and reclamation laws imposed by federal, state and local authorities may require significant capital outlays, materially affect the economics of a given property, cause material changes or delays in intended activities, and potentially expose us to litigation and other legal or administrative proceedings.
 We cannot accurately predict or estimate the impact of any such future laws or regulations, or future interpretations of existing laws and regulations, on our operations.
-Historic exclusities have occurred on many of our properties, and mining and energy production activities have occurred on or near certain of our properties.
-If such historic activities have occurred on many of our properties, and mining and energy production activities have occurred on or near certain of our properties.
-If such historic activities have resulted in releases or threatened releases of regulated substances to the environment, or historic
+Historic exploration activities have occurred on many of our properties, and mining and energy production activities have occurred on rear certain of our properties.
+If such historic activities have resulted in releases or threatened releases of regulated substances to the environment, or historic activities require remediation, potential for liability may exist under federal or state remediation statutes.